davidgiven/fforth/README.md

   - `-DSBRK`: allocate memory with sbrk() rather than a fixed pool.
 This will be extended if it fills up.
 If it cannot be extended due to non-contiguous sbrk() memory, the interpeter will panic.

+  - `-DTRACING`: trace almost all details of execution of each instruction;
+    extremely verbose but useful for figuring out why things crash.

 No evil was harmed in the making of this file.
 Probably.